processone/docs.ejabberd.im/content/admin/guide/security.md

 The Erlang cookie is a string with numbers and letters.
 An Erlang node reads the cookie at startup from the command-line parameter `-setcookie`.
-If not indicated, the cookie is read from the cookie file `$HOME/.erlang.cookie`.
-If this file does not exist, it is created immediately with a random cookie.
+If not indicated, the cookie is read from the file `$HOME/.erlang.cookie`.

+If this file does not exist, it is created immediately with a random cookie in the user `$HOME` path.
+This means the user running ejabberd must have a `$HOME`, and have write access to that path.
+So, when you create a new account in your system for running ejabberd, either allow it to have a `$HOME`, or set as `$HOME` a path where ejabberd will have write access.
+Depending on your setup, examples could be:

+	adduser --home /usr/local/var/lib/ejabberd ejabberd
+	or
+	adduser --home /var/lib/ejabberd ejabberd

 Two Erlang nodes communicate only if they have the same cookie.
 Setting a cookie on the Erlang node allows you to structure your Erlang network and define which nodes are allowed to connect to which.